mia-platform/distribution/addons/logging-operator/logging-stack/README.md

 # Logging system for Logging operator

 This add-on defines and deploys the logging stack of the Logging operator.
 It consists of the necessary `FluentD` and `FluentBit` configurations.
+To work properly it needs the Logging Operator module.

 ## What the Add-On Contains